strategisthub/react-screening-test/README.md

 The app must have the following functionalities:

+- Must be developed using Create React App.
-- The list of articles to display, you can use dummy data for this application.
+- The list of articles to display.
 - Each article has the following three properties:
   - title: The title of the article
   - upvotes: The number of upvotes for an article